 Management believes we are Canada's only national third-party service provider focused exclusively on delivering customized, end-to-end logistics and specialized transportation solutions to the healthcare sector.
 Accordingly, we believe that we offer a unique set of services in the marketplace and stand apart from traditional logistics and transportation companies.
 In particular, we believe our differentiated capabilities, including our temperature management expertise, together with our coast-to-coast distribution network and multiple service offerings uniquely positions us within our industry and sets us apart from companies specializing in global integration and supply chain management, national non-temperature managed solutions, regional temperature managed solutions as well as niche service providers and insourced transportation services.
 Notwithstanding the foregoing, we do compete with FedEx, Purolator, UPS Supply Chain Solutions, Kuehne + Nagel and Lynden Logistics in our delivery of 3PL services.
-We also compete with certain regional transportation providers, such as Williams Pharmalogistics in Quebec and Rogue Transportation Services Inc. in Ontario, as well as Skelton Trucking, primarily in respect of 2°C to 8°C shipments.
+We also compete with certain regional transportation providers, such as Williams Pharmalogistics in Quebec and Rogue Transportation Services Inc. in Ontario.